 - Free WiFi

 Every night’s a party here!
 This unique hostel provides social-life, free breakfast, dinner and even free beer hour!
 The hostel is perfectly located in the Old Town, a 2-minute walk from the Main Square!
-This is one of the best places to stay in Krakow.

 Our itinerary for 2 days in Krakow is pretty intense.
 With such a widespread and troubled past, the Holocaust needs to be commemorated respectfully.
 Today we will invite you into some of the oldest structures in the city (and continent), and engage with the travesty that was the Holocaust.